The Machines (professional wrestling): Story

 On August 5 (shown August 23), The Machines made their WWF debut with Super Machine wrestling in a singles match while Albano and Giant Machine were at ringside.
-Later that night, Bobby Heenan sneaked around at ringside taking pictures of the Giant Machine to try to prove his true identity.
+Later that night, Bobby Heenan snuck around at ringside taking pictures of the Giant Machine to try to prove his true identity.
 One week later, Albano introduced a third Machine to the WWF: Big Machine, who was played by Blackjack Mulligan.
 André had been suffering from (legitimate) severe back injuries, and the introduction of the Big Machine character was meant to reduce André's wrestling role.
 "The Machines" angle was designed to put him in a lighter tag-team role.
 Due to the severity of the back injury, Mulligan was brought in to reduce André's wrestling role even further, thereby keeping the popular superstar on TV.
 In televised interviews with Studd and Bundy, Studd would question the two smaller Machines being Japanese as one had a West Texas accent (Big Machine/Mulligan) and the other had a "New York accent" (Super Machine/Eadie).
 On the WWF show Tuesday Night Titans, Heenan claimed he knew of no Japanese wrestler who was 7'4" tall, weighed over 500 lbs and spoke with a French accent.

 Big Machine and Super Machine wrestled the majority of the matches against Bobby Heenan's cronies, occasionally with Lou Albano joining them to face Bundy, Studd and Heenan in six man tag-team action.
 Soon, other masked wrestlers (whose identities were generally obvious) appeared and temporarily teamed with The Machines.
 On September 10, Big and Super Machine were joined by Animal Machine to defeat King Kong Bundy, Big John Studd and Bobby Heenan.
 On September 16, The Machines were joined by Hulk Machine as the trio defeated the Heenan Family.
 The Hulk Machine returned on September 22 and helped the Machines win in the main event at the Madison Square Garden.
 A few weeks later at the Boston Garden, the Machines received help from the kilt-wearing Piper Machine.
 On a house show in St. Paul, Minnesota the Machines even got the help of Crusher Machine, pinning John Studd to gain the victory for his team.
 On October 28, The Machines wrestled their last match under that gimmick, a loss to Bundy and Studd.
 This also marked the last appearance of Lou Albano as a manager in the WWF for several years.